Profunctor Optics, a Categorical Update: Examples of optics

 \begin{proposition} Kaleidoscopes are optics for the action of applicative functors. \end{proposition} \begin{proof} Let \(\U \colon \App \to [\V,\V]\) be the forgetful functor from the category of applicatives.

 \end{proof}

-\begin{remark} The free applicative we construct here is known in Haskell programming as the \hask{FunList} applicative.
-In the same way that traversables are written in terms of lists, we can approximate Kaleidoscopes as a single function \hask{aggregate} that takes a folding for the foci and outputs a folding for the complete data structure.
-Kaleidoscopes are a new optic, and we propose to use them as accessors for pointwise foldable data structures. \begin{spec} aggregate :: ([a] -> b) -> ([s] -> t) \end{spec} \end{remark}
+\begin{remark} The free applicative we construct here is known in Haskell programming as the \texttt{FunList} applicative \cite{laarhoven09b}.
+In the same way that traversables are written in terms of lists, we can approximate Kaleidoscopes as a single function \texttt{aggregate :: ([a] -> b) -> ([s] -> t)} that takes a folding for the foci and outputs a folding for the complete data structure.
+Kaleidoscopes are a new optic, and we propose to use them as accessors for pointwise foldable data structures. \end{remark}

 Kaleidoscopes pose a problem on the side of applications: they cannot be composed with lenses to produce new kaleidoscopes.
-This is caused by the fact that the constraint defining them (\mintinline{haskell}{Applicative}) is not a superclass of the constraint defining lenses: a functor given by a product is not applicative, in general.
+This is because the constraint defining them (\hask{Applicative}) is not a superclass of the constraint defining lenses: a functor given by a product is not applicative, in general.
 However, a functor given by a product \emph{by a monoid} is applicative.
-This means that applicatives can be composed with lenses whose residual is a monoid (Definition~\ref{def:algebraiclens}).
+This means that applicatives can be composed with lenses whose residual is a monoid, which are precisely the newly defined \emph{classifying lenses} (\Cref{def:algebraiclens}).